-Lexington County worked with HUD to make corrections to beneficiary/accomplishment data during this quarter.
-It was agreed upon that the entirety of the program will have its accomplishment data updated and it will be indicated as occurring during this report period even though this occurred over the life of the program.
-This is being done to bring the accomplishment data up to date and adjust for a previous error which occurred in reporting.
-During this reporting period the following accomplishment data is applicable: Accomplishments
+Lexington County previously worked with HUD to make corrections to beneficiary/accomplishment data for the Buyout Program.
+It was agreed upon that the entirety of the program would have its accomplishment data updated and it will be indicated as occurring during the previous report period even though this occurred over the life of the program.
+This was being done to bring the accomplishment data up to date and adjust for a previous error which occurred in reporting.
+Unfortunately, the correction ended up creating a duplication in the number of total housholds being assisted.
+It does not appear the the original numbers in the very first QPR were zeroed out as HUD had indicated.
+It still appears that the original number of beneficiaries indicated as being served during the very first quater need to be reduced to zero.
+The County has been unable to make this change through DRGR.